 2 – Referral Programs

 Statistics show that 92% of consumers trust peer recommendations when making purchasing decisions.

-That is precisely why referral marketing plays such an essential role in brand building.
+That is precisely why referral marketing plays an essential role in brand building.

-Your loyal customers will be glad to share their positive experiences with your brand, especially if you give them something valuable in return.
+Your loyal customers will be glad to share their positive experiences with your brand, especially if you give them something valuable.

 Dropbox is a perfect example of how referral programs work.

-They make it ridiculously easy for their users to refer friends via multiple online channels.
+They make it ridiculously easy for users to refer friends via multiple online channels.

 This helped them generate loads of word-of-mouth and skyrocket signups by 60%.